 If you notice an algae build-up in your aquarium, then you need to get rid of it.
 To do that effectively, you need to know the type of algae you have.
 Knowing the algae will help determine the cause and cure.
 Take a look at the common algae types, and how to deal with them.

 - Brown algae: Also known as gravel or silica algae, this algae is common in new tanks, and will coat the tank in sheets, which are easily wiped off.
 It is usually harmless and will eventually go away as the tank matures.

-- Blue-green algae: Also known as slime or smear algae, it can be caused by an excess of nitrates and phosphates.
-In most cases, this is actually not algae at all.
-Instead, it is a cyanobacterium.
-It can spread rapidly and can cause considerable damage.
-Good water care will help, but if your water source has phosphates in it, you may have to use special treatments to remove the excess nutrients.
-Erythromycin is effective against blue-green algae, but use it judiciously, it will likely harm the beneficial bacteria colony, too.
+- Blue-green algae: Also known as slime or smear algae, it can be caused by an excess of nitrate and phosphate in the water.
+In most cases, this is actually not algae at all, but cyanobacteria.
+It can spread rapidly and can be difficult to control.
+Good water care will help, but if your water source has phosphate in it, you may have to use special treatments to remove the excess nutrients.
+Erythromycin is effective against blue-green algae, but use it judiciously, it will likely harm the beneficial bacteria colony in your biofilter, too.

 - Red or beard algae: This is the toughest algae to get rid of, and it usually appears on plants.
 A dip in a weak (5 to 10 percent) bleach solution for a few minutes will often kill this type of algae.

 - Green algae: This is also known as hair, thread, or spot algae.
 It is a healthy type of algae that every tank will most likely experience to some degree.
 As long as the tank is well cared for, it will not overgrow.
 This is the algae that is eaten by algae-eating fish, so try using some of them in your aquarium for control.